The first and most important step in protecting against the flu is to get a flu vaccination each season.

 About two weeks after vaccination, antibodies develop that protect against influenza virus infection.
 Flu vaccines will not protect against flu-like illnesses caused by non-influenza viruses.

-The seasonal flu vaccine protects against the three influenza viruses that research suggests will be most common.
+The seasonal flu vaccine protects against the three or four influenza viruses that research suggests will be most common.

 Children and Vaccination